Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Details for the Proof of Theorem

-It remains to bound the second term on the right-hand side of Eq. (\ref{eq:N1_decomposition}).
-Recall that we denote $P_\pi\in\mathbb{R}^{|\mathcal{S}|\times |\mathcal{S}|}$ as the transition probability matrix of the Markov chain $\{S_k\}$ induced by a joint policy $\pi$.
+It remains to bound the second term on the right-hand side of \eqref{eq:N1_decomposition}.
+Since the sample at time $k$ is generated using $\pi_{k+1}$, while $\bar F_k^i$ is defined using the stationary distribution and action distribution associated with $\pi_k$, this term contains both a state-distribution mixing error and a one-step policy-shift error.
 Using the definition of conditional expectations, we have